Hamiltonian neural networks for solving equations of motion: Hamiltonian Neural Network

 where $\nabla_{\bz} \ham({\bf z}) = {\partial \ham({\bf z})}/{\partial {\bf z}}.$ Numerical methods that evaluate Eq. (\ref{eq:symplecticNotation}) are called symplectic methods and have been widely used to calculate the long-term evolution of chaotic systems~\cite{leimkuhler1994}.
 In this work we present an alternative method based on NNs to solve Eq. (\ref{eq:symplecticNotation}).
 As we will discuss below, symplectic integrators conserve a Hamiltonian which is slightly perturbed from the original, whereas, symplectic NNs conserve the original Hamiltonian.
 This is a great advantage that the proposed NN has over the symplectic integrators.

-An alternative approach to the numerically solving DEs is offered by feed-forward NNs \cite{lagaris1998,spiliopoulos2018}.
+An alternative approach to the numerically solving DEs is offered by feed-forward NNs \cite{lagaris1998,spiliopoulos2018, karniadakisNatureReview2021}.
 One key advantage of such NNs over traditional numerical methods is that they seek to learn actual functions that satisfy the DEs, rather than creating an approximation to the real solution.
 Moreover, the NN's solutions are in a closed, differentiable, and analytic form~\cite{lagaris1998}, and the calculations can be efficiently implemented on parallel architectures leading to significant speed-ups~\cite{lagaris1998}.
-The advantage in using our proposed NN architecture is that it provides solutions that satisfies Hamilton's equation simultaneously.
-Thus, the dynamical invariants of a particular Hamiltonian are being identically respected to the required precision, compared to the accumulation of errors that is inevitable in iterative solvers.
+The advantage in using our proposed NN architecture is that it provides solutions that satisfies Hamilton's equations simultaneously.
+Thus, the dynamical invariants of a particular Hamiltonian are being respected to the required precision, compared to the accumulation of errors that is inevitable in iterative solvers.
 To compare, we present the semi-implicit Euler method, which is the simplest, yet most widely used, symplectic integrator for solving Hamilton's equation.
 Symplectic Euler method conserves energy up to a fluctuating error because it conserves a slightly different Hamiltonian than the original.
 For the separable Hamiltonian form $\ham =T(p_i) + V(q_i)$, the symplectic Euler scheme for solving the system (\ref{eq:hamEqs}) reads

 Here, $\Delta t$ is the time step between two sequential time points, ${\lr{n}}$ denotes the time point that is evaluated, $q^{\lr{n}}_i = q_i(n\Delta t)$, and $p^{\lr{n}}_i = p_i(n\Delta t)$.
-Due to the iterating nature of symplectic Euler method, we read in Eqs. (\ref{eq:EulerScheme_q}), (\ref{eq:EulerScheme_p}) that the solutions at two sequential time points are needed to evaluate Hamilton's equations at any point, leading to numerical error in the calculation of energy, that is proportional to $\Delta t$.
+Due to the iterating nature of symplectic Euler method, we read in Eqs. (\ref{eq:EulerScheme_q}), (\ref{eq:EulerScheme_p}) that the solutions at two sequential time points are needed to evaluate Hamilton's equations at any point, leading to numerical error in the calculation of energy, that is proportional to $\Delta t$. \resub{Similarly, higher-order iterative symplectic integrators accumulate numerical error, however, this work presents a comparison only between the solutions obtained by the proposed NN solver and the first order symplectic Euler integrator.}

-The objective of this study is to solve Hamilton's equations (\ref{eq:symplecticNotation}) by using NNs.
+The objective of this study is to solve Hamilton's equations (\ref{eq:symplecticNotation}) {in a certain time interval} by using NNs.
 Let us consider the general form of parametric solutions